Refer to the admission options below to see how you can become a WVU Mountaineer.

 - 4 units of English (including grammar, composition, and literature)

-- 4 units of college preparatory mathematics – Three units must be Algebra I and II and Plane Geometry.
+- 4 units of college preparatory mathematics – Three units must include Algebra I and II and Plane Geometry plus an additional math unit.
 Select majors may require a fourth math considered to be higher than Algebra II

 - 3 units of social studies (including U.S. History)